Profile information

 Description

 Micheal and I have traveled extensively in Europe since 2005.
 We love the cultures and slower lifestyle of many European countries, which is one reason we make France our home for most of the year.
-We have enjoyed having workawayers from all over the globe both here in France and at our home in Central Texas.
+We have enjoyed having workawayers from all over the globe both in Texas and at our home in SW France.
 We are still friends with most of them, and have even had a reunion with several workawayers who were at our house together.

 Since retiring, we are not early risers and enjoy a pretty relaxed schedule.
-We do not require set hours of our workawayers so you'll be able to work whenever it suits you, unless something requires coordinating with a helper.
-We are not big breakfast or lunch eaters so we provide whatever you'd like to eat for those meals and ask you to prepare them at whatever time you'd like to eat.
+We have flexibility about the work hours for workawayers , unless something requires coordinating with a helper.
+We are not big breakfast or lunch eaters so we provide an array of breakfast and lunch options for our workawayers to make those meals when they are ready to eat them.
 Normally we eat the evening meal together.
 Sometimes I cook; other times the workawayers will cook.
 We can work all that out once you arrive.

 Language practice